Alfred-meijiu/Alfred-meijiu.github.io/_pages/about.md

 My name is Kunhong He.
 Alfred (my English name) is also acceptable.

-This is my profilo,which includes my educational background，competition awards，professional certificates and professional experience.The profile is designed to give visitors a thorough understanding of my background.
+This is my profilo,which includes my educational background，competition awards，professional certificates and professional experience.
+The profile is designed to give visitors a thorough understanding of my background.

 Good morning, and in case I don't see you, good afternoon, good evening, and good night!

 Outlines
 ======
-educational background:Please click the first button.
+educational background:   Please click the first button.

-competition awards:Please click the second button.
+competition awards:       Please click the second button.

 professional certificates:Please click the third button.

-professional experience:Please click the fourth button.
+professional experience:  Please click the fourth button.

 Getting started
 ======